Cavenfish/AcademicWebsite.jl/README.md

 # Academic-Website

 This project aims to be a static site template for [Franklin.jl](https://github.com/tlienart/Franklin.jl), which hopefully can one day be added to [FranklinTemplates.jl](https://github.com/tlienart/FranklinTemplates.jl).
+The project will hopefully also become a package in the Julia general registry, so that existing websites using this template can easily update their sites as the template updates.

 The focus for this template is websites for academics, and it was heavily inspired by the [AcademicPages](https://github.com/academicpages/academicpages.github.io) template.